-PROGRAMS AVAILABLE IN ONE-STOP CAREER CENTER YES or NO MOU IN PLACE YES or NO DESCRIPTION/COMMENTS If not present full-time, indicate below.
+PROGRAMS AVAILABLE IN ONE-STOP CAREER CENTER E IN ONE-STOP R MOU IN PLACE YES or NO DESCRIPTION/COMMENTS If not present full-time, indicate below.
 Job Corps Click or tap here to enter text.
 National Farmworker Jobs Program Click or tap here to enter text.
 Other Click or tap here to enter text.
 Does this One-Stop Career Center office have a program other than Wagner-Peyser offered more than 50% of the time?
 Click or tap here to enter text.
-REVIEWER'S SIGNATURE: NAME TYPED: Click or tap here to enter to ext.
-TITLE: Click or tap here to enter text.
+REVIEWER'S SIGNATURE: TITLE: Click or tap here to enter text.
+NAME TYPED: Click or tan here to enter te xt.
 DATE: Click or tap to enter a date.